Brooke Magnanti: Secret Diary of a Call Girl

 A television series loosely based on the first book was in development with Channel 4 in the UK, but eventually aired on ITV2 as Secret Diary of a Call Girl.
 The first series aired from 27 September 2007 to 15 November 2007 starring Billie Piper as Hannah Baxter (Belle).
 Magnanti met Piper in the course of preparing for the role but maintained her anonymity.
 A half-hour TV programme covering a meeting and conversation between the two was broadcast on ITV2 on 25 January 2010.
 The second series commenced broadcasting in the UK on ITV2 on 11 September 2008.

 The third series began broadcasting in the UK in January 2010.
 The fourth and final series started broadcasting in the UK on ITV2 in February 2011.

 Personal life

 Magnanti was married and used to live in Lochaber in the Scottish Highlands.
 She became a British citizen in 2013, and moved back to the United States in 2016.

 Libel case

 In June 2011, an ex-boyfriend issued a libel writ against The Sunday Times for a claim of defamation caused by his mention in the paper.
 The claim, filed by Flight Lieutenant Owen Morris of RAF Lossiemouth, claimed that following her outing, he was identified as her former boyfriend and therefore mentions of his harassment in the articles had been damaging even though they did not mention him by name.
-The Sunday Times printed an apology in February 2012, followed by The Week who agreed to pay damages.
+The Sunday Times printed an apology in February 2012, followed by The Week which agreed to pay damages.